Rwothoromo/Rwothoromo/README.md

 </a><br><br>

 Beyond _Geek_, I occassionally write when inspired on my [site](https://rwothoromo.wordpress.com) _(you might love the poetry)_.
 You can also find some of my works on [medium](https://medium.com/@rwothoromo).
 I love comedy, sci-fi, chess, good music and movies.
 I recommend [CGMeetUp](https://www.youtube.com/user/CGMeetUp) if you love animations and [DUST](https://www.youtube.com/channel/UC7sDT8jZ76VLV1u__krUutA) for that awesome futuristic sci-fi stuff; both are on YouTube.

-You and I can be friends, workmates, connections, etc. So, why not connect!?
+You and I can be friends, workmates, connections, name it!
+So, why not connect with me!?

 <p align="center">
   <a href="https://www.linkedin.com/in/rwothoromoelaijah/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>